nodejs/examples/cloud/README.md

 - Orchestration (Kubernetes, Terraform, OpenShift)
 - Cloud-specific (AWS, GCP, Azure, IBM Cloud, DigitalOcean, Alibaba Cloud, Oracle Cloud)
 - Tiny Clouds (Netlify, Now, Glitch, CloudFlare Workers, Heroku, Surge, Begin)

+## Contributing to Examples

+If you're interested in seeing more examples of Node.js in the cloud or want to help maintain the current examples, we more than welcome your contribution!
+See [CONTRIBUTING.md](../CONTRIBUTING.md) for more details 🤗